 The word translated as “fornication” in the Bible is the Greek word porneia (πορνεία).
 The thing is, this word does not literally translate as “premarital sex” the way the religious would like you to believe it does.
 In fact, it’s generally agreed that the most accurate translation of porneia is “illicit sexual activity” (or “illegal sexual activity”).

 The most obvious question, of course, is what exactly constitutes “illicit sexual activity.”
 Of course, if one has been brought up with the presupposition that premarital sex is wrong then one will naturally assume that it falls into this category (hence the “fornication” translation in many Bibles).
 But one should never make assumptions when it comes to theology, even if it is the easiest route to take.

-The truth is, the word porneia actually had multiple meanings, depending on the context it was being used in.
-It is believed that it spoke of sexual idolatry in some cases, referring to sleeping with temple prostitutes who did so as a part of worshiping other gods.
-It could also be used in reference to sexual practices that actually were considered illicit by the culture in question, practices such as incest or bestiality.
-There was also a spiritual meaning to the word in some cases (the idea of worshipping other gods).
+The truth is, the word porneia actually had multiple meanings, depending on how the word was being used.
+It spoke of sexual idolatry in some cases, referring to sleeping with temple prostitutes who did so as a part of worshiping other gods.
+It could also be used in reference to sexual practices that actually were considered illicit by the culture in question, practices such as incest, for example.
+There was also a spiritual meaning to the word, having nothing to do with physical sex at all.
 The thing to take away from all this is that we can’t simply take the word and force the meaning of premarital sex onto it, despite the fact that your pastor would probably prefer you did.